 Your mc Maurice is a manipulative, ambitious, arrogant man who will stop at nothing to get what he wants.
 He wants a writing career like no other and that’s exactly what he gets

 The writing is this novel is amazing.
 You read through 3 different characters and how their lives are effected while being involved with Maurice.
 Two characters that stick out to me are Erik and Dash, both know they are being used and allow it to continue in some hope that Maurice will fall in love with them.
-Honestly this was the saddest section of the book, because you could tell how lonely they were.
+Honestly, this was the saddest section of the book, because you could tell how lonely they were.
 They were so desperate for someone to share their lives with.

 John created such a good book, but I will say there are trigger warnings for just about everything in this novel.
 Rape, murder, sexual abuse.
 He also brought up a good point throughout the book about plagiarism.
 Whether or not taking someone’s idea and rewriting it as your own or someone telling you there life story and you write it.
 Is that stealing?
-Have you stolen there story?
+Have you stolen their story?
 That was a really good topic to bring up especially in the writing community.

 I will say Maurice’s character is such a complex character.
 He was on a such a quest to become a famous novelist.
 He wanted everyone to love him and his work.
 He cared more about being famous and loved more than the people around him.
 John had me wanting to murder him throughout the whole book.
 What disappointed me the most was the ending and how everything came to a finish.
 None of it seemed like what would usually happen.
-Everything just kinda of wrapped up in a sweet little bow.
+Everything just kind of wrapped up in a sweet little bow.

 I gave this three stars because while I loved the writing and overall story, I didn’t care for the ending, it made the book feel pointless to me.
-I still recommend this one and will continue to pick ups John’s work.
-Reading from so many different povs was incredibly unique and enjoyable to the story.
+I still recommend this one and will continue to pickups John’s work.
+Reading from so many different POVs was incredibly unique and enjoyable to the story.
 You didn’t just see everything from Maurice’s perspective.